International Falls, Minnesota: Culture

 The Backus Community Center opened in 2002 and serves as one of the cultural centers of International Falls.
 Each year, the Backus Performing Arts Series presents a number of musical and stage productions to the local community.

 The Borealis Bards community theatre group has staged a number of productions since its founding in 2014, including 2015's production of Alice In Wonderland.

 The International Falls post office contains a mural, Early Lodging in Koochichin Falls, painted by Lucia Wiley.
 Federally commissioned murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.
 The WPA was the largest and most ambitious American New Deal agency, employing individuals to carry out public works projects.

 Transportation

 Falls International Airport (IATA code: INL, ICAO code: KINL) is a public airport located just south of the city.
 The airport has two runways.
-It is mostly used for general aviation but is also served by a single commercial airline, Delta Air Lines' Delta Connection, which has two daily flights to Minneapolis–Saint Paul International Airport.
+It is mostly used for general aviation but is also served by Delta Air Lines which has two daily flights to Minneapolis–Saint Paul International Airport using the Bombardier CRJ-700 jet airliner.

 The Minnesota, Dakota and Western Railway operates a 4 mi line between International Falls and Ranier.